-- \ Plan, teach, assess, and reflect on a series of at least 3 developmental activities.
-Implement the activities, and evaluate student learning. - o \For virtual instruction, observe and reflect upon opportunities for virtual interactions between teacher-child,

-- teacher-caregiver, caregiver-child, child-child. - \Make note of the kinds of choices provided to children.
-(TPE 4: 9,13)
+- Plan, teach, assess, and reflect on a series of at least 3 developmental activities.
+Implement the activities, and evaluate student learning. - o \For virtual instruction, observe and reflect upon opportunities for virtual interactions between teacher-child, teacher-caregiver, caregiver-child, child-child. - o \Make note of the kinds of choices provided to children.
+(TPE 4:9, 4:13)

-\Over the next 7 weeks, complete formal and informal developmentally appropriate assessments for young children as assigned in SPED 514.
+\Over the next 7 weeks, complete formal and informal developmentally appropriate assessments for young children as assigned in SPED 514 and SPED 515.
 Share your assessments with your MT/mentor and University Supervisor.